British Airways Visa Signature® Card review

 With each purchase, cardholders earn "Avios," the currency of rewards programs for a number of airlines, including multiple associated with the popular Oneworld Alliance, of which British Airways, American Airlines, Finnair, Cathay Pacific and others are members.
 You can redeem Avios through any of the member airlines, providing attractive flexibility and potentially high value.

 Recently, Chase updated the longstanding signup bonus for the British Airways card, simplifying it and dramatically reducing the required spend.
-Rather than requiring $20,000 in purchases over the first 12 months to earn 100,000 Avios, as was the offer for a long time, you now need to spend just $5,000 over the first three months to earn 75,000 Avios with the current offer.
+You now need to spend just $5,000 over the first three months to earn 85,000 Avios.

-Beyond the signup bonus, cardholders earn three Avios per $1 spent on purchases with British Airways, Aer Lingus, LEVEL and Iberia; two Avios per $1 spent on hotel accommodations when purchased directly with the hotel; and one Avios per $1 spent on all other purchases.
+Beyond the signup bonus, cardholders earn three Avios per $1 spent on purchases with British Airways, Aer Lingus, LEVEL and Iberia, and two Avios per $1 spent on hotel accommodations when purchased directly with the hotel.

 The most attractive perks associated with CardName remain intact.
 Topping the list is the 10% discount on all British Airways flights originating in the U.S. when you book through the website provided in the welcome packet provided with your card.
 In addition, you can earn a free Travel Together Ticket each calendar year when you make $30,000 in purchases on your card.